ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 -   The test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.

--   The test suites verify the server-side testable requirements.
-They do not verify the requirements related to client behaviors and server internal behaviors.
+-   The test suites verify the server-side testable requirements. but do not verify the requirements related to client behaviors and server internal behaviors.